 While enterprises are likely to have more wiggle room in terms of device compatibility, controversy currently rages as many current Windows 10 users discover their current hardware — otherwise fully capable to run the OS — will not officially support Windows 11.
 Microsoft claims security concerns dictate its decision to exclude users without TPM (Trusted Platform Module) 2.0, device encryption (UEFI and secure boot), and VBS (Virtualization-Based Security) support.

-There is legitimacy to Microsoft’s claims, as devices which fit the required security profile reportedly reduce malware infections by 60%.
+There is legitimacy to Microsoft’s claims, as devices that fit the required security profile reportedly reduce malware infections by 60%.
 But, whether those claims are true or not, alienating a large portion of the Windows user base is unsurprisingly proving to be a public relations quagmire for the company.
 Microsoft has been known to change course in light of user scorn.
-Time will tell if they eventually loosen these requirements prior to official release.
+Time will tell if they eventually loosen these requirements prior to an official release.

 As of the time of this writing, your IT department’s custom tooling, processes, and management workflows should work on Windows 11 as they currently do on Windows 10.
-Enterprise and volume licensing also remains the same from Windows 10 to 11.
+Enterprise and volume licensing also remain the same from Windows 10 to 11.

 Remember, you are not alone as you consider Windows 11 adoption.
 ITAdOn can advise or implement an airtight strategy to ensure a smooth and effective transition to the new OS and beyond.

-Make IT Seamless!
+Make IT seamless!